 New Sound Lab

-New Sound Lab (NSL) is a free community music ensemble for high school students who want to explore improvisation and composition in an exciting, collaborative, and supportive environment.
+New Sound Lab (NSL) is a community music ensemble for high school students in Northeast Ohio who want to explore improvisation and composition in an exciting, collaborative, and supportive environment.
 This is your chance to experiment with music in ways you won’t find in a traditional classroom—from completely reimagining your favorite songs to composing graphic scores to collective improvisation.

 Why join?

-Perform original compositions and arrangements in a concert for family and friends after working together for eight weeks.
+• Perform original compositions and world-premieres in a concert for family and friends after working together for eight weeks.

 Registration for New Sound Lab 2026 HERE or paste this link into the address bar: https://forms.gle/KGyM9xyT498irRjt5